-You may want to contact your health care professional’s office and inquire about whether you are due for any routine testing or exams.
+You may want to contact your health care professional’s office and inquire about whether you are due for any routine testing, exams, or vaccinations.
 Perhaps even booking an appointment to discuss your current health status is a better idea if it has been a while since your last visit.
-If you have any existing medical conditions that need monitoring and managing such as diabetes or heart disease you should especially consider making an appointment for a health assessment.
+If you have any existing medical conditions that need monitoring and managing such as diabetes, high blood pressure, or heart disease to name a few, you should especially consider making an appointment for a health assessment.

-Have you experienced more frequent symptoms for a previously diagnosed medical condition such as chronic pain, thyroid dysfunction, irritable bowel syndrome, or anxiety?
+Have you experienced more frequent symptoms for a previously diagnosed medical condition such as arthritis, irritable bowel syndrome, or anxiety?